Justo Gonzalo: Last years

 directed by the physicist J. Mira, several of Gonzalo's ideas and data are considered to be basic, together with those of Lashley and Luria, in the functional organization of nervous tissue in relation to behavior.

-His research was interrupted only because of his decease in 1986.
+His research was interrupted only because of his death in 1986.

 Additional information

 After the death of J. Gonzalo, work was carried out in the field of Artificial Intelligence in relation to the research of this author.